WoodsGao/pytorch_modules/README.md

 ## Features

- - Advanced neural network modules, such as EfficientNet, ResNet, SENet, Xception, DenseNet, FocalLoss, AdaboundW
+ - Advanced neural network modules/loss functions/optimizers
- - Ultra-efficient dataloader that allows you to take full advantage of GPU
+ - Ultra-efficient trainer and dataloader that allows you to take full advantage of GPU
- - High performance and multifunctional data augmentation(See [woodsgao/image_augments](https://github.com/woodsgao/image_augments))

 ## Installation